Dr Ross Walker – Heart Health Care and so much more Introduction

 Dr Ross Walker [00:36:03] A study out of the University of Manchester, not our lab in Italy, the University of Manchester showed that it also suppresses cancer stem cells.
 Why?
 Because it’s the juice of the burger, more orange that has a huge amount of polyethylene phenols, very strong polyphenols, or plant chemicals that have an effect on all aspects of metabolism, especially activating AMP kinase.
 But why aren’t people doing this?

 Dr Ron Ehrlich [00:36:27] Now, Ross, I was sitting at my desk here a few days ago and up flashed an article from “The Australian Doctor” which all doctors get in Australia and it was lauding this breakthrough, this breakthrough on coronary calcium CT score.
-Now, you know, this was a major thing.
-And here we are.
-Where are we on the in 2020?
+Now, you know, this was a major thing and here we are.
+Where are we in 2020?
 August 2020.
-And you may the listener may have missed it, bu you first were doing coronary calcium C.T. scores.
-You introduced into Australia.
+And you may the listener may have missed it, but you first were doing coronary calcium C.T. scores you introduced into Australia.